jhanarato/sc-testing/docs/How-To-Install-Suttacentral-In-VirtualBox.md

 I had problems with using bridge mode, so the following instructions use NAT and port forwarding.

-1. In the VM run `ip addr show` to see the internal IP address.
+1. In the VM run `ip addr show` to see the guest IP address.
 Mine is `10.0.2.15`.
 2. Shudown the VM
 3. In the VirtualBox GUI click the settings button and make sure you're in expert mode.
 4. Add these rules, substituting the VM IP if it differs from the one above: